-- a.
-Represent the division and division members on the following committees: - 1.
-Instructional Council - 2.
+- Represent the division and division members on the following committees: - Instructional Council - 2.
 Academic Master Planning Committee - 3.
 Facilities Planning Committee - 4.
-Budget Review Task Force - 5.
-Screening committees for new full-time faculty in division.
+Budget Review Task Force - Screening committees for new full-time faculty in division.
 Division Chairs with multiple concurrent full-time faculty recruitments may request the Faculty Association President assign another tenured faculty member to serve in place of the Division Chair. - 6.
 Probationary Review Committees.
 Division Chairs with multiple Probationary Review Committees may request the Faculty Association President assign another tenured faculty member to serve in place of the Division Chair. - 7.
 Program Review Committee (affected division) - 8.
 Shared Governance Council - 9.
 Other committees as required by the Negotiated Agreement or as agreed to by the President of the Faculty Association and the BBCC President.

 - b.
 Represent the division at meetings to discuss critical matters as requested by the College President or their designee. - c.
 Report items discussed in the above committees and any other pertinent information to the faculty they represent. - 1.
 Draft minutes from Instructional Council will be sent out to faculty within three (3) business days after the meeting. - d.
 Schedule and conduct three division meetings each quarter (including the lunch meeting during the three in-services).
 Division meetings may be held on in-service days.
 Agenda items, a list of attendees, and any policy decisions/language made during the meeting will be distributed to the Division.
-The agenda, list of attendees, and policy decisions/language will be kept on file by the Division Chair for two years with a copy circulated to each member of the Division. - e.
-Meet with appropriate Dean or Vice President of Learning & Student Success as necessary to share concerns and other items of interest from the division faculty. - f.
+The agenda, list of attendees, and policy decisions/language will be kept on file by the Division Chair for two years with a copy circulated to each member of the Division. - Meet with appropriate Dean or Vice President of Learning & Student Success as necessary to share concerns and other items of interest from the division faculty. - f.
 Serve as liaison between administration and faculty to support division operations. - g.
 Review Master Course Outlines (MCOs) and may assist faculty with the development or modification of courses and programs. - h.
 Ensure the department/program is represented when recruiting and screening prospective adjunct/part-time faculty within the division. - i.
 As outlined in the Academic Grievance Process in the Student Handbook, meet with students to resolve academic grievances that have not been resolved by the faculty member. - j.
-Listen to concerns and actively participate in discussions with the division members. - k.
-Newly elected Division Chairs will attend the June Instructional Council meeting to receive an orientation on Division Chair responsibilities.
+Listen to concerns and actively participate in discussions with the division members. - Newly elected Division Chairs will attend the June Instructional Council meeting to receive an orientation on Division Chair responsibilities. - I. Support Associate (part-time) faculty within their division as outlined in Article X, Section C to include the functions of recruitment, selection, and coordinating observations.